nrfconnect/sdk-sidewalk/doc/releases_and_migration/migration_guide_addon_v010.rst

  * All dependencies are installed.
  * NCS environment is sourced correctly.
  * You are using the correct board target.
- * Your build evironment is functioning correctly.
+ * Your build environment is functioning correctly.
    To do this, build the `Zephyr's Hello World`_ sample.